 Despite this, the worker’s comp is far more popular with employers than other taxes.
 Workman’s comp protects businesses from potentially more expensive personal injury claims.
 Unless the business knowingly puts an employee at risk, the victim must file a workman’s comp claim, not a lawsuit.

 However, if your injury occurred due to a defective product or vendor, you could file what’s known as a third party claim.
 Workers’ compensation does not prevent you from seeking damages from a negligent third party.

 The program also benefits employees.
 Employers have money set aside to pay for injuries, making it easier to file a claim successfully.
 In addition, workman’s compensation claims are often generous.
 An experienced lawyer can get employees money to cover any related cost.

 Every employee, whether full-time or part-time, working for a small business or a large one, is eligible for workers, compensation benefits if injured at work.
 State laws even specify that domestic and farmworkers are covered, the New Jersey Division of Workers, Compensation reported.

 One type of worker that may not qualify for workman’s comp is the “independent contractor.”
 This includes handymen and workers in the new “gig” economy, such as drivers using ride-sharing apps.

 But the Workers’ Compensation Act in New Jersey takes a broader view of who is an “employee” than many other states.
-Under this Act, independent contractor means something different for injuries than it does for taxes.
-According to the IRS, your 1099 might designate you a contractor but you may still qualify for workers’ compensation benefits.
+Under this Act, an independent contractor means something different for injuries than it does for taxes.
+According to the IRS, your 1099 might designate you a contractor, but you may still qualify for workers’ compensation benefits.